Frances-Odunaiya/Data-Analysis-and-Visualizations-Using-SQL-POWERBI/Pizza Sales/README.md

 - Data Cleansing and Transformation: Clean and transform the extracted data to prepare it for analysis.
 - Descriptive Analytics: Perform descriptive analysis using SQL to calculate key metrics such as total sales, average order value, top-selling pizza flavors, etc.
 - Visualization with Power BI: Create visually appealing and interactive dashboards in Power BI to represent the analyzed data.
-- Geospatial Analysis: Incorporate geographical analysis into the dashboard to visualize sales distribution by location.
 - Time Series Analysis: Analyze sales trends over time to identify patterns and seasonality.
-- Customer Segmentation (Optional): Segment customers based on their ordering behavior and preferences.
 - Dynamic Filters and Interactivity: Implement dynamic filters and interactive elements in the Power BI dashboard for user exploration.

 ## Tools and Technologies
-- SQL Server Management Studio (SSMS): For querying and managing the pizza sales database.
+- Azure Data Studio: For querying and managing the pizza sales database.
 - Power BI Desktop: To create interactive dashboards and reports.
 - SQL: Used for data extraction, transformation, and analysis.
 - Power Query (M Language): For data cleansing and transformation within Power BI.